Package 'fanplot'

 probs

-Probabilities related to percentiles or prediction intervals to be plotted (dependent on the type function.
-These values control the number of shades used in the fan or boxfan.
-These must be between 0 and 100 (inclusive) or 0 and 1.
-Percentiles greater than 50 (or 0.5), if not given, are automatically calculated as 100-p, to ensure symmetric fan.
-Values can be non-integers.
-Default to single percentile values when type="percetinle" and the 50th, 80th and 95th prediction interval when type="interval" is set.
+Probabilities related to percentiles or prediction intervals to be plotted (dependent on the type argument).
+Must be between 0 and 100 (inclusive) or 0 and 1.
+Percentiles greater than 50 (or 0.5), if not given, are automatically calculated as 100 - p, to ensure symmetric fan.
+Defaults to single percentile values when type = "percentile" and the 50th, 80th and 95th prediction interval when type = "interval".

 start